Silicon on insulator: Use in the microelectronics industry

 IBM began to use SOI in the high-end RS64-IV "Istar" PowerPC-AS microprocessor in 2000.
 Other examples of microprocessors built on SOI technology include AMD's 130 nm, 90 nm, 65 nm, 45 nm and 32 nm single, dual, quad, six and eight core processors since 2001.
 Freescale adopted SOI in their PowerPC 7455 CPU in late 2001, currently Freescale is shipping SOI products in 180 nm, 130 nm, 90 nm and 45 nm lines.
 The 90 nm PowerPC- and Power ISA-based processors used in the Xbox 360, PlayStation 3, and Wii use SOI technology as well.
 Competitive offerings from Intel however continue to use conventional bulk CMOS technology for each process node, instead focusing on other venues such as HKMG and tri-gate transistors to improve transistor performance.
 In January 2005, Intel researchers reported on an experimental single-chip silicon rib waveguide Raman laser built using SOI.

 As for the traditional foundries, in July 2006 TSMC claimed no customer wanted SOI, but Chartered Semiconductor devoted a whole fab to SOI.

 Use in high-performance radio frequency (RF) applications

 In 1990, Peregrine Semiconductor began development of an SOI process technology utilizing a standard 0.5 μm CMOS node and an enhanced sapphire substrate.
 Its patented silicon on sapphire (SOS) process is widely used in high-performance RF applications.
 The intrinsic benefits of the insulating sapphire substrate allow for high isolation, high linearity and electro-static discharge (ESD) tolerance.
 Multiple other companies have also applied SOI technology to successful RF applications in smartphones and cellular radios.

+The superior electrical isolation of SOI substrates makes the technology pivotal for a wide range of modern RF components.
+This enables the development of highly integrated, efficient, and linear circuits that are critical for advanced communication systems.
+Key applications leveraging these advantages include RF waveguides for 5G networks and satellite communications, high-linearity RF amplifiers and transceivers for automotive and virtual reality applications, and compact, tunable RF filters for next-generation wireless devices.
+The technology's ability to integrate multiple RF components onto a single chip supports the ongoing trend towards more compact and multifunctional wireless communication systems.